-For Europe, it is also possible to use more recent CORINE data (2006 or 2012) on top of the default CORINE/Smiatek data.
-This would includes more recent/high resolution information where available, while preserving the information needed for the tree-specific biogenic emissions from the CORINE/Smiatek data and including information for countries not covered in the more recent CORINE data.
+For Europe, it is also possible to use more recent CORINE data (2018 is now implemented) on top of the default CORINE/Smiatek data.
+This would includes more recent/high resolution information where available, while preserving the information needed for the tree-specific biogenic emissions from the CORINE/Smiatek data and including informaton for countries not covered in the more recent CORINE data.